jidechao/LoRA-Training-Different-LM-Modules/README.md

 ```
 #### Note
 It is important to note that when we want to add special tokens to the vocabulary, fully fine-tuning the token embeddings is crucial.
 If no special tokens are added, or if there is no need to fine-tune the existing tokens, then it might not be necessary to retrain the token embeddings.
 Generally, such operations are only performed when there is a significant domain knowledge transfer, such as adapting to languages other than English, or fine-tuning for rare text styles/types found on the internet.
+fc1 and fc2 can be trained together to achieve better performance.

 For example:
 ```